 As the name suggests, the disease is acquired from birds.
-However, parrots are not the only possible culprits.
-Other pet birds may also carry the infection and pass it to humans.
+Parrots are not the only possible culprits, however.
+Other wild and pet birds may also carry the infection and pass it to humans.

-You can catch parrot fever from an infected bird in several ways.
-Simply handling the bird or breathing in fine particles of its urine, feces, or other bodily excretions may lead to an infection.
-You may also become infected if the bird bites you or if you kiss the bird (touch your mouth to its beak).
+You can catch parrot fever by handling an infected bird or breathing in fine particles of its urine, feces, or other bodily excretions.
+You may also become infected if the bird bites you or “kisses” you by touching its beak to your mouth.

 Parrot fever has many of the symptoms that you might associate with the flu, including:

 - fever and chills